 DISCUSSION

 In summary, we propose scART, a powerful bioinformatics tool for clustering and trajectory construction for interpreting single cell epigenetic data.
 Without any prior information, scART fully utilizes the genome-wide accessibility profiles to separate cell populations.
 In order to reduce the noise and make it easier to identify the underlying structure from sparse, high dimensional scATAC-seq data, scART imputed the dropouts by KNN imputation and ameliorated the technical and biological biases through TF-IDF transformation.
 Furthermore, scART evaluated cell-to-cell similarity using cosine similarity, a noise-tolerant similarity metric for sparse and high dimensional data analysis.
 The dimensions of similarity matrix were reduced for downstream analysis including clustering, visualization and trajectory construction.
-Based on the clustering results, gene accessible score was calculated by aggregating accessible regions around TSS of each gene and cell types were identified based on the gene accessible score of well-known cell type markers.
+Based on the clustering results, gene accessible score was calculated by aggregating accessible regions around TSS of each gene and cell types were identified based on the gene accessible score of well-known cell type markers. scART also incorporated chromVAR to estimate the motif variability.
+Furthermore, scART is applicable to most single-cell chromatin detection techniques including sci-ATAC-seq, snATAC-seq, and SHARE-seq.

 Through extensive benchmark, we have demonstrated that scART outperforms existing methods substantially in clustering accuracy, robustness and sensitivity.
 The superiority of scART can be attributed to the strategies for noise reduction performed before downstream analysis.
 Differing from previous methods, scART first adopts data imputation strategy to replacing zero values within scATAC-seq dataset.
 Removing zeroes could make it easier to identify the underlying structure of the data like cell cluster, cellular trajectories and et al. Besides, unlike snapATAC, scART normalizes binary values in matrix before evaluating cell-to-cell similarity by TF-IDF transformation.
 After transformation, differences owing to uneven sequencing depth can be ameliorated and cell-specific accessible regions can be extracted since the values of these regions in matrix were up-weighted.